hollam2/PH1-FW5_Change_in_plankton_communities/README.md

 5-Environmental_drivers:

-  -This script is for analysing plankton lifeform abundance data alongside processed nutrient and SST data.
+  -This script is for analysing plankton lifeform abundance data alongside processed nutrient, climate index and SST data.

+  -Note: The environmental data has already been been extracted from the gridded NC files to save on total file size in the repository.
+Monthly mean values have been extracted as the mean of all cells within each polygon for each month.
+For station data this was calculated from a 5 nmi radius around each station.

   -Boruta wrapper around random forest is used to determine the ability of environmental drivers to predict variation in lifeform abundance.